Updated: Dec 29, 2021

 In today's blog, we're going to discuss a specific question: "Is grappling or striking better?" (more on this in a minute) When it's necessary to force compliance, it will involve keeping yourself and those in the conflict area safe, and minimizing damage to the subject.

 The discussions in DTACT include other acronyms.
 The first is "M A I D", Minimize Area, Involvement, and Duration.
 The smaller the geographic area of impact, the better.
 The fewer people involved, the better, and minimizing the duration of the event minimizes the window for harm and interference.
 When we consider the type of tactics we should employ, we need to refer to MAID and consider the factors involved.
 Almost all confrontations start in an upright position, so striking and control techniques will generally be used first.
 Grappling is usually going to end up on the ground with the officer/agent being in close physical contact with the subject.
 However, there are situations in which the officer/agent does not want to find themselves on the ground: If the officer/agent is without a partner, the ground game can be hazardous.
-When you need to use both hands to control your subject, you can leave yourself open to attack by bystanders and when both your hands are needed for control, your ability to defend yourself can be affected.
+When you need to use both hands to control your subject, you can leave yourself open to attack by bystanders and when both your hands are needed for control, your ability to defend yourself can be affected, as well as your ability to retain your weapons and gear.

-Of course, bridging the gap between de-escalation and forced compliance, are chemical and electronic means which can be a deterrent and help avoid the need for forced compliance.
+Of course, helping bridge the gaps between de-escalation, forced compliance, and deadly force, are chemical and electronic means which can be a deterrent and help avoid the need for forced compliance.

 No one wants to be forced to use a lethal response.
 There are few winners when lethality is used.
 Make sure your toolbox is filled with the tools to handle all situations with the least force possible.